ximbor/home-devices/README.md

 Global architecture
 ===================

-The selected model is compose of the following layers:
+The selected model is composed of the following layers:

 1.  **External layer**